 There are now many other players like Bünyamin Olguncan and Suat Borazan, who have taken the idea of split-hand and branched out creating their own unique styles.

 Raquy Danziger is an internationally acclaimed darbuka player and teacher specializing in split-hand style, who developed her own unique method of teaching the darbuka.
 After teaching darbuka to drummers across the globe, Raquy Danziger decided to put all of her teaching material onto an online school platform so that darbuka players in any country could easily access the material and continue their training.
 Such a platform that includes videos, written notation, and audio files gives the students a great learning experience that they couldn't get from just a book or a CD.

-When you enroll in a course in the Darbuka School you can expect to get valuable content, broken down in a clear and organized way.
+When you enroll in a course in the Darbuka School you get valuable content, broken down in a clear and organized way.
 Your learning journey will be accompanied by videos, audio files, and Raquy's original notation system that indicates what finger to use and exactly where and how to hit it on the drum.

 The Darbuka School is all about great and current content.
 Raquy has a very clear way of explaining and her notation system makes it possible for you to play a piece, just from looking at the notes.
 In these courses, Raquy demystifies the modern split-hand style of playing.
 It was developed in Turkey and gives the player incredible speed and dexterity.
 Raquy teaches you how to use these techniques in a practical way when you are playing in everyday situations.
 Thanks to the weekly broadcasts of new content and the LIVE lessons, the students can keep up with the latest freshest ideas coming straight from the Darbuka Ofis in Istanbul.